diegomais/rentx/README.md

 **RentX** is a rental car management platform that allows you to manage your vehicles, categories, specs, and of course, your rentals!

+You can see the [requirements](docs/requirements.md) for more details.

 ## :rocket: Technologies

 This project was developed with the following technologies: